Hesperian Health Guides

 We also explain how to give a woman a pelvic exam to look for signs of infection or cancer.
 Other chapters describe how to help a woman who wants to use an IUD for family planning, and how to help a woman who is having problems after a pregnancy ends early.

 One of the most important tasks of a midwife is deciding when and how to get help.
 No one can solve all health problems on her own.
-Chapter 24 gives ideas about working with medical centers, hospitals, and other health workers so women can have safe care in emergencies.
+Chapter 24 gives ideas about working with medical centers, hospitals, and other health workers so women can have safe and respectful care in emergencies.

 4 health workers standing together in a health center.